r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 and previous installations can be used.

 In addition, one needs the compiler toolchain with pre-compiled libraries to build R and packages.
-This toolchain is available in two forms: Rtools42 installer  (works very similarly to Rtools4) and a tarball ("base" or "full") for manual installation.
+This toolchain is available in two forms: Rtools installer and a tarball ("base" or "full") for manual installation.

-## Installing Rtools42
+## Installing Rtools via installer

-A preview version of Rtools42 can be installed using an installer from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file named such as `rtools42-4737-4741.exe`, where `4737-4741` are version numbers and change as new builds are being added.
-The installer has currently about 360M in size and about 3G will be used after installation.
-It is bigger than Rtools4, because it includes libraries needed by almost all CRAN packages, so that such libraries don't have to be downloaded from external sources.
+An experimental version of Rtools can be installed using an installer from [here](https://www.r-project.org/nosvn/winutf8/ucrt3/), a file named such as `rtools42-4737-4741.exe`, where `4737-4741` are version numbers and change as new builds are being added.
+The installer has currently about 400M in size and about 3G will be used after installation.
+It is bigger than e.g. Rtools4, because it includes libraries needed by almost all CRAN packages, so that such libraries don't have to be downloaded from external sources.
 The advantage is that this way it is easy to ensure that the toolchain and the libraries are always compatible, and to upgrade the toolchain and all